 - Accept that everything is a work in progress…can’t be perfect…technology detox on some weekends and during summer

-- Read, Vacation – where I take nothing, stay home alone, mental health days, trip to parent’s house
+- Read, Vacation – where I take nothing, stay home alone, mental health days, a trip to parent’s house

 - Every day I look for small victories.
 Every day isn’t a day that you climb Everest, but I do go over hills.
 See the good